yagregx/cogsci-learners-hub/README.md

 Cognitive science is the scientific study of mind.
 Its indisciplinary nature encourages people from different academic background to collaborate and contribute to its advancement.

 The resources in this repository is currently grouped according to subject fields.
-Specifc resources may appear under several subject fields if their content is relevant to more than one.
+Specifc resources may appear under several subject fields if their content is relevant to more than one (they usually are).

 |Group|Subjects Included|
 |---|---|